Southern Sorsogon language

-Southern Sorsogon (also Waray Sorsogon, Gubat) is an Austronesian language spoken in the southern part of Sorsogon, Philippines, in the municipalities of Gubat, Barcelona, Bulusan, Santa Magdalena, Matnog, Bulan, and Irosin.
+Southern Sorsogon (also Waray Sorsogon, Bisakol, Gubat) is a Bisayan language spoken in the southern part of Sorsogon, Philippines, in the municipalities of Gubat, Barcelona, Bulusan, Santa Magdalena, Matnog, Bulan, and Irosin.
 Although located in the Bicol Region, Southern Sorsogon belongs to the Warayan Bisayan subgroup, and is mutually intelligible to Waray which is spoken to the south on the neighboring island of Samar.
 The other two Bisayan languages spoken in the Bicol Region are Masbate Sorsogon and Masbateño.

 Phonology

 Southern Sorsogon has the following phoneme inventory:

 Grammar

 Personal pronouns

+Southern Sorsogon has three personal pronoun sets.

+Deictic pronouns

-Southern Sorsogon has three pronoun sets.
+Southern Sorsogon has three deictic pronoun sets.

+Noun case markers

+Southern Sorsogon has three noun case marker sets.

 Verbs

 Verbs in Southern Sorsogon are inflected for focus and aspect.

+Vocabulary

+Numbers

+Southern Sorsogon has the following numbers: